Advertiser Disclosure

 10. Enjoy a Stopover Using United’s Excursionist Perk (MileagePlus Miles)

-Using United points, you can take advantage of the airline’s stopover allowance, known as an Excursionist Perk.
+Using United miles, you can take advantage of the airline’s stopover allowance, known as an Excursionist Perk, on a flight with the airline.

-There are a few restrictions on the perk.
-Your stopovers are not allowed to be in the zone that your travel originates in, and round-trip travel must end in the same zone where it started.
+The perk has a few restrictions.
+Your stopovers are not allowed to be in the zone where your travel originates, and round-trip travel must end in the same zone where it started.
 The origin and destination of the Excursionist Perk must also be in the same zone.

-United charges a pretty reasonable price for flights within Oceania.
+United charges pretty reasonable prices for flights within Oceania.

-These flights tend to be expensive if you pay cash, but United charges as few as 8,000 miles in each direction to book travel in economy class for these short-haul flights.
+United flights tend to be expensive if you pay cash, but the airline charges as few as 8,000 miles in each direction to book economy class travel for these short-haul flights.

 12. Fly to Europe From the U.S. (MileagePlus Miles)